Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

+where $T^* \coloneqq T(\Vec{x}^*)$.
+Assuming the existence of a feasible fixed point $\Vec{x}^*$, and using the Lyapunov function $V(x)$ defined in Eq.~\eqref{eq:Lyapunov} together with the equilibrium condition, we obtain

+(see Methods section for the full calculation).
 If the dynamics eventually stabilizes, this derivative must be zero at some point.
-After some calculations, we find that this transition takes place at:
+After some calculations, we find that this transition takes place at

-We can observe that the numerator is zero when birth rates are equal for all species but different from death rates by a constant value -- i.e. they are proportional ($d_i = c f_i, \, \forall i$).
+We can observe that the numerator is zero when mortality rates are proportional to birth rates by a constant value for all species, i.e. $f_i = c d_i \ \forall i$.
 The numerator is always negative otherwise.
-The divisor can be either positive or negative, depending on the specific values of the physiological rates.
-This implies that the existence of a transition relies on the values of the physiological rates.
-It will no longer be at $\alpha_c = 0$, except in simpler situations like proportional physiological rates (see appendix~\ref{app:proportional} for further details).
-In general, we need to have a non-negligible proportion of HOIs to stabilize the dynamics.
+The denominator can be either positive or negative, depending on the specific values of the physiological rates.
+Thus, the transition to stability no longer occurs at $\alpha_c = 0$.
+In general, we need to have a non-negligible proportion of HOIs to stabilize the community.
+Importantly, Eq.~\eqref{eq:alpha_c} shows that the critical value $\alpha_c$ depends jointly on the physiological rates $(f_i,d_i)$ and on their competitive abilities --encoded in the structure of the dominance matrix $H$-- in contrast to the equal physiological rates case, where for full-rank dominance matrices $H$ a feasible coexistence equilibrium is globally stable for any $\alpha>0$.